 How do I purchase a subscription?

-To purchase, enter the number of student seats needed.
-Each seat allows the instructor to have one additional student enrolled in a class for one year for high school and one term for college.
+To purchase, enter the number of students who would be using Pivot.
+Each seat allows the instructor to have one student enrolled in a class for one year for high school and one term for college.
 Volume discounts are automatically applied when you add the number of science students to your cart on this page.
 Complete your order by checking out.
 Flex licenses are recommended for colleges, schools, and districts with over 250 science students.
 If you need help choosing, see: Which subscription option is right for you?